-The May/June courses open for registration on April 28.
-The courses run May 27-June 27.
+The September courses are now open for registration.
+The courses run Sept.
+2-Oct.3.

 In the past seven years, more than 1,950 people from 30 different nations have taken a GEAPS/K-State course, and the feedback we've received has been universally positive.
 "The GEAPS/K-State Distance Education Program is the leading source of education for grain industry employees globally," said Doug Forst, chairman of GEAPS' Distance Education Oversight Committee.
 "With new course offerings and access to our Credentialing Program, we will continue to expand the reach of this influential program to industry members around the world."

 GEAPS also recently announced plans to offer courses on demand.

 About the Distance Education Program